§ 13-3624. Emergency orders of protection

 1. The defendant may be enjoined from committing a violation of one or more of the offenses included in domestic violence.

 2. One party may be granted the use and exclusive possession of the parties’ residence on a showing that there is reasonable cause to believe that physical harm may otherwise result.
+While the order of protection is in effect, if a party was granted the use and exclusive possession of the parties’ residence and subsequently moves out of the house, the party must notify the court within five days after moving out of the residence.

 3. The defendant may be restrained from contacting the plaintiff and coming near the residence, place of employment or school of the plaintiff or other specifically designated locations or persons on a showing that there is reasonable cause to believe that physical harm may otherwise result.